Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 @hotmoka_version
 ```

-The process is similar under Windows.
-However, where you will add
+The process is similar under Windows: you will add
 the directory containing `moka` to the `PATH` environment variable.

-#### Invoking `moka` from inside its Docker container
+#### Invoking `moka` from inside its docker container

-There are a few Docker containers embedding `moka` inside of them.
+There are a few docker containers embedding `moka` inside of them.
 For instance you can call `moka` as follows:

 ```shell